There’s Nothing Wrong With You

-Just recently, I discovered that my understanding of how therapy works was developed even before I became an Imago Relationship Therapist.
+Recently, I discovered that my understanding of how therapy works was developed even before I became an Imago Relationship Therapist.
 I received my Masters in Counselling Psychology at the Alfred Adler Institute of Chicago.
-Adler was a contemporary of Sigmund Freud, but broke with Freud quite early as they disagreed about many points of this new enterprise called psychology – the study of human and animal behaviour.
+Adler was a contemporary of Sigmund Freud, but broke with Freud quite early.
+They disagreed about many points of this new enterprise called psychology – the study of human and animal behaviour.

 The Misconception of Therapy

-If you think of a stereotypical Freudian office, as it is often portrayed in the movies, the client is lying on a couch participating in free association while the therapist is sitting behind the client taking notes.
+In a stereotypical Freudian office, as often portrayed in the movies, the client is lying on a couch.
+They participate in free association while the therapist is sitting behind the client taking notes.
 The clear understanding is that one is the “patient” and one is the “Doctor.”
 This image suggests that there is something wrong with you “the patient” and that I “the Doctor” will help fix that.

 I really do believe that this perception of counselling/therapy is the most prevalent understanding of therapy in our culture.
-It seems to play a huge part in the resistance towards going to therapy as many people (often men) insist that there is nothing wrong with them.
+It seems to play a huge part in the resistance towards going to therapy.
+This is because many people (often men) insist that there is nothing wrong with them.
 At the same time, they may be realizing that something within the dynamics of their relationship is not working very well either.

 Adler, on the other hand, understood human behaviour in terms of what he referred to as “one’s lifestyle.”
-By the time a child is four or five, he suggested, they have figured out how to maneuver in their little family of origin.
+By the time a child is four or five, he suggested they have figured out how to maneuver in their little family of origin.
 We all did.
-(And those of you with four or five year olds will attest I am sure, that your child knows how to get attention, get noticed, and how to relate to any siblings or adults in his/her environment.)
+In fact, those of you with four or five year old’s will attest I am sure, that your child knows how to get attention and noticed.
+They also know how to relate to any siblings or adults in his/her environment.
 Adler’s contention was that what brings people into the therapy office at a later stage of their lives is due to what they had learned at four or five – “their lifestyle” is no longer working.
 Rather than conclude that there was something wrong with a person, his conclusion was that if they had learned one thing at four or five, surely they could learn something that worked more effectively at a later stage of their lives.
 To me this is a much more optimistic approach to counselling.